kskels/lab-openshift-workshop/README.md

 ### Deploy the Workshop

-The deployment of the `spawner` component requires `admin` privileges as it provides seemless integration with *OpenShift* oauth.
+Deployment of the `spawner` component requires `admin` privileges as it provides seemless integration with *OpenShift* oauth.

 Create a new project